 Fresh Fruit and Vegetable Program

-Funding for the Fresh Fruit and Vegetable Program (FFVP) will be available for the 2018-19 school year through the Food, Conservation and Energy Act of 2008 (Public Law 110-234).
-The purpose of the program is to increase fresh fruit and vegetable consumption in elementary school children.
-Nebraska will be awarded a specified amount for the grant period of July 1, 2018 through June 30, 2019.
-The grant will be awarded to schools in two parts: July 1 – September 30, 2018 and October 1, 2018 – June 30, 2019.
+Funds provided to each school cover the costs associated with administering the program, including the cost of food, labor, supplies, and equipment costs.
+Nebraska will be awarded a specified amount for the grant period of July 1, 2020 – June 30, 2021.
+The grant will be awarded to schools in two parts: July 1 – September 30, 2020 and October 1, 2019 – June 30, 2021.